ashitamv/mcp-meal-planner/README.md

 A recipe research and meal planning server for MCP-compatible AI hosts.
 Search for dishes, inspect recipes, save complete meal plans with repeatable writes, and generate consolidated shopping lists with traceable quantities.
 Run entirely offline for a portfolio demonstration or connect to TheMealDB for live recipes.

-This is a from-scratch rebuild of the recipe capstone in Paulo Dichone's **Model Context Protocol Unlocked** course.
-The public course source and syllabus were inspected; the paid videos were not viewed.
-See [course synthesis](docs/COURSE_SYNTHESIS.md), [interview prep](docs/INTERVIEW_PREP.md) and [verification evidence](docs/VERIFICATION.md).

 ## Quick start

 Requires Python 3.12 or newer (3.12–3.14 supported) and [uv](https://docs.astral.sh/uv/).
 From the extracted project directory: